How to Choose the Best Hiking Boots for You

 Pros:

-- Extremely comfortable
+- Extremely comfortable right out of the box

-- Durable
+- Durable and long lasting

-- Great ankle support & breathable
+- Excellent ankle support and breathable materials

-- No break in time
+- No break in period required

 Cons: